 The most interesting of all is its proprietary Quant rating.

-It was developed by CressCap, quantitative analytics and data platform that was acquired by Seeking Alpha.
+It was developed by CressCap, a quantitative analytics and data platform that was acquired by Seeking Alpha.

-So, what exactly is Quant Rating, and also how does it really work?
+So, what exactly is Quant Rating, and how does it really work?

 Quant rating is derived by comparing over 100 metrics for the stock to the same metrics for the other stocks in its sector.